Important Updates from Outreach Related to the Coronavirus and COVID-19

 Outreach’s Training and Community Engagement Activities

-- As of March 16th, Outreach Training Institute’s CASAC classes have been cancelled for the time being.
+- As of March 16th, Outreach Training Institute (OTI)’s CASAC classes have been cancelled for the time being.
 We are in constant communication with OASAS to identify potential alternatives.
 Effective May 4th, OTI’s CASAC classes are offered online via WebEx, until state and local guidelines permit the return to in-person training.
 We are able to receive new applications and conduct interviews virtually, and have scholarships!
 For more information, visit our CASAC training page.

 - Professional Development trainings offered at Outreach’s facilities have been suspended for the time being and we are actively looking at alternative dates, and providing these via distance learning.
 Future trainings may be subject to rescheduling.
 However, we continue to collect registrations, and are available to answer inquiries via email.

 - In-person meetings internally within Outreach and with external community partners, where possible, have been transitioned to virtual meetings (via WebEx) or conference calls.

 - Events and gatherings in the near and not-so-near future are either being postponed, or under consideration for postponement.
 We will keep all informed through this web page, as well as by direct (virtual) contact.

 As in the case of other communicable diseases, with the flu or COVID-19, regular and everyday preventative actions and precautions are effective.
 Outreach asks that all continue to practice and remind loved ones of the following: